griffinwt/Reddit_nlp/README.md

 ## Problem Statement

 As a data analyst for Microsoft, I have been tasked with exploring differences and similarities between r/Xbox and r/Playstation posts on Reddit, hopefully thereby futhering knowledge about what might be important amongst those posts' respective authors.
-In the course of my analysis I will build several classification models that distinguish between posts from each subreddit, however the goal is specifically to look at the differences between most recurring words in each subreddit to try to identify ways to market to Playstation subredditors and potentially win their business.
+In the course of my analysis I will build several classification models that distinguish between posts from each subreddit, however the goal is specifically to look at the differences between the most recurring words in each subreddit to try to identify ways to market to Playstation subredditors and potentially win their business when they are choosing their next console.

 ---

 ## Summary

-The [first step in my research](#https://git.generalassemb.ly/willg/project_3/blob/master/01_Data_Scraping.ipynb) was to collect reddit posts from each subreddit - my goal was 10,000 of each.
+The [first step in my research](#https://git.generalassemb.ly/willg/project_3/blob/master/notebooks/01_Data_Scraping.ipynb) was to collect reddit posts from each subreddit - my goal was 10,000 of each.
 I wrote a function in python to perform the scraping from pushshift.io and built in filters to ensure that I got posts which were:
 1. text
-2. not removed
+2. not "removed" (deleted by author after posting)
 3. chronological

 I also built in a random time delay between scrapes so that I did not overload pushshift's servers with requests.
 My function automatically ran on each subreddit, filtering posts as it went via the criteria listed above, until my number of posts met or exceeded 10,000.
 In total I collected 10,005 posts from r/Xbox and 10,021 posts from r/Playstation.

-My second task was [Cleaning and EDA](#https://git.generalassemb.ly/willg/project_3/blob/master/02_EDA.ipynb) - examining the data I had scraped and looking for errors, empty values, and patterns.
+My second task was [Cleaning and EDA](#https://git.generalassemb.ly/willg/project_3/blob/master/notebooks/02_EDA.ipynb) - examining the data I had scraped and looking for errors, empty values, and patterns.
 In preparation for my NLP modeling, I combined the 'Title' and 'Selftext' string values into one concatenated column so that my model would have more words to search through.

 I also did some preliminary examination of words that were most common across both subreddits combined, as visualized in the bar chart below: